In this guide you will learn how to install an SSL certificate using the Let’s Encrypt feature inside cPanel.

 Lastly, once you’ve clicked “Issue” to install the SSL Certificate, you’ll see a screen similar to of that shown below.

 That’s it!
-Your SSL should now be installed & you can begin typing https:// for your domain.
+Your SSL should now be installed and you can begin typing https:// for your domain.
 Please note, if you have a URL based website using an application such as WordPress or Joomla, you will need to configure your site’s URL to use https:// in the website’s settings.

 Note: After the installation you’ll notice the completion message states “Apache is restarting” – as we utilize LiteSpeed Web Server, you can disregard the “Apache”, this is simply just a generic message.